WCSCourses/Human_Gut_Microbiome_Metagenomics_2026/course_modules_2026/Module5_Functional_Annotation/Module5b_AMR_Analysis/AMR_RGI_MAGs.md

 ### Goal:
-Combine into a single table with MAG identifiers.
+If you have more MAGs, combine into a single table with MAG identifiers.

+Create a bash script in the module5b directory.

 ###Command